dombegi/dombegi.github.io/_pages/team.md

   # and create one content file for each profile inside _pages/
   - align: right
     image:
+    content: /team/faculty.md
+    image_circular: false # crops the image to make it circular
+    more_info: >

+  - align: right
+    image:
     content: /team/px-psi-2025.md
     image_circular: false # crops the image to make it circular
     more_info: >